NickTaylorRE/multiarch_solver/README.md

 }
 ```
 The example above uses an iterator for the loop but the crackme code uses pointer arithmetic on the current position in the string and the end of the string as the condition to exit the loop.
 There is also code to push the length of the string to the stack and pop it later to be used as the length of the string.
 All of this required me to structure the `SymbolicContext` stack in the same or similar way that the challenge VM creates its stack.

 In short, i have a [SymbolicContext.stack](symbex/src/symbex_engine.rs#L26) that gets instantiated to a large size.
 Most of the values will be 0 and unused.
-Then there is the [SymbolicContext.sp](symbex/src/symbex_engine.rs#L32) that gets instantiated to the same value that the stack in the challenge VM gets instantiated to.
+Then there is the [SymbolicContext.sp](symbex/src/symbex_engine.rs#L32) that gets instantiated to the same value that the stack pointer in the challenge VM gets instantiated to.
 All of this allows pointer arithmetic and proper stack growth.
 I was able to solve the first challenge with a stack that was just a 0 length `SymVarVec` that grew up rather than down, and pushed and popped values as needed.
 This challenge required me to remove pushing and popping and abstract those operations through the [SymVarVec::assign](symbex/src/symbex_engine.rs#L747) operation.
 So the symbex vm doesn't push and pop to the Vec like Vec.push() supports, it now assigns values up to a specified length to the prebuilt stack, and decrements the stack pointer.

-The syscall `fgetc` in this challenge supports an input up to 0x20 in length and z3 finds solutions of size 0x20, but there are solutions that are much smaller.
-So i change the size of the symbolic input with a [breakpoint](solver/src/dispatcher.rs#L138) so that the solution is easier to input at the command line.

-There is a bug in the crackme code that makes the loop run 1 extra time.
-The algorithm will do 1 iteration worth of work at the current work location, evaluate whether the current work pointer is equal to the end of the string, *Then* add 4 to the current work pointer.
-This means the algorithm will do work for 4 bytes after the end of the string.
-This is technically undefined behavior as the data after the string could be anything in a real program.
-In this little crackme though, the data will be the same each time.

-Luckily for our solving, we don't have to think about this problem.
-When the string is placed on the stack, it is the only thing on the stack and there is a 255 byte buffer of 0's at the top of the stack.
-This means the hashing algorithm overflows into a buffer that is all 0's.
-This also only works because this algorithm does not change the accumulator when processing a 0x00.
-The value stays the same.
-0x00's not changing the result of the hashing algorithm may be intentional by the challenge author since the input buffer is always 0x20 bytes long and the loop will always run 0x20 times despite the length of the users input.
-So the algorithm may just not change the hash on 0x00 bytes to cheaply accommodate shorter inputs.
-However, that algorithm fact along with the general program structure of only having the input string on the stack at the time of processing works out perfectly and we can just ignore the problem!
-The challenge VM would fail randomly if the data after the input was non-deterministic.
-If the data was deterministic and the symbex vm had to factor for that, i would have to discover what those values were statically add that as concrete values.
-Symbolizing those 4 bytes then solving for them may work if there are a small number of inputs that satisfy the constraints of the hashing algorithm.
-Though having run this program many times, i think there would be too many inputs which satisfy the algorithm to just guess and check.

 </td>
 <td width="50%">

+***Challenge 2 code***
 ```rust
 0x5A: R.MOV.RI(0xC5), reg:A, imm:0x2
 0x5F: R.MOV.RI(0xCD), reg:B, imm:0x20D8